 Ties straight, clean shirt, pressed suit, shined shoes, hair combed, and matching socks.
-I was never known to be a fashion plate when going on sales calls but those were the image items, I was aware of before meeting with a customer.
-I am sure female colleagues similarly thought of their wardrobe so as like me to make a good impression on our customers to show a professionally polished image.
-When we arrived at our sales call, we went through an exercise to drink in as many details as we could from the surrounding clues the prospect would unbeknownst give us.
-I dare say if you are in sales, you have done the same to assist you in building rapport and assimilate to your surroundings.
+I was never known to be a fashion plate when going on sales calls but those were the image items I was aware of before meeting with a customer.
+I am sure female colleagues similarly thought of their wardrobe, like me, showing a professionally polished image to make a good impression on our customers.
+When we arrived at our sales call, we went through an exercise to drink in as many details as we could from the surrounding clues the prospect would unbeknownst, give us.
+I dare say if you are in sales, you have done the same to assist you in building rapport and assimilating to your surroundings.
 We all have seen the pictures of the kids, the sports memorabilia, the fishing rod, or even the award hanging on the wall to give us that little leg up with the prospect and get the conversation going.
 It has been said that salespeople need to know a lot about many subjects without being a master of any.
-The clues I received would always for me seem to start to get the ball rolling on a sales call.
+The clues I received on sales calls always seemed to get the ball rolling.

-Today with so many of us doing our sales process in the virtual environment, the goalposts have shifted a little.
-I have had the great pleasure of working with many great sales organizations and some that with the shift in selling have been very quick to provide and mandate that their sales staff add a virtual background.
-They want this always to be in place when engaging with customers via Zoom or other types of calls.
-At first blush this seems like a good idea, but is it?
+Today with so many of us are doing the sales process in the virtual environment, the goalposts have shifted a little.
+I have had the great pleasure of working with many great sales organizations, some of which have been very quick to provide and mandate that their sales staff add a virtual background.
+They want it always to be in place when engaging with customers via Zoom or other types of virtual calls.
+At first blush, this seems like a good idea, but is it?

 While a very significant argument can be made for a company to mandate virtual backgrounds, I believe there is a case to be made against it.
-Sure, virtual backgrounds can provide a clean, uniform corporate image for a customer, that eliminates any issues for the employee with showing possibly too much in their virtual environment that does not need to be shown.
+Sure, virtual backgrounds can provide a clean, uniform corporate image for a customer, which eliminates any issues for the employee of showing possibly too much in their virtual environment that does not need to be shown.
 They can also provide a good image of the company’s logo or slogan for all customers to see.
 On the other hand, backgrounds can seem a little sterile and canned and a little monotonous if you are meeting with several people from the same company, all with the same background.
-Don’t get me wrong, I understand why companies mandate the backgrounds.
-It is the only way for them to ensure uniformity across a lot of people in many different work environments.
+Do not get me wrong, I understand why companies mandate the backgrounds.
+It is the only way for them to ensure uniformity across a lot of people in many different working environments.

 That being said, I am not a huge fan of the backgrounds.
-Sometimes I can see them pixilated around those I am talking to if their bandwidth is a little suspect, making them look like they are part of a bad TV Production.
-Most that have been company issued lack imagination and are bland.
-Worse still are the default options provided by Zoom or other providers with distracting images of beaches, fancy, unrealistic office views, or city skylines that never really match the business settings we are in.
+Sometimes I can see them pixilated around the person I am talking with if their bandwidth is a little suspect, making them look like they are part of a bad TV production.
+Most backgrounds that have been company-issued lack imagination and are bland.
+Worse still is the default options provided by Zoom or other providers with distracting images of beaches, fancy, unrealistic office views, or city skylines that never really match the business settings.

-I have a purpose build office in my home that is very professional and clean.
-It tells many stories about me, my career, and the very fortunate success selling I have had.
-There is many a conversation starter over my shoulder for any prospect to lock onto.
-Likewise, I am also looking for that with my prospects and a virtual background is my enemy in trying to build rapport and assimilate in the Zoom environment.
-I much rather as a salesperson to have that ability to learn from what I can see in my prospect’s virtual environment, no matter how insignificant or small.
+I have a purpose-built office in my home that is very professional and clean.
+It tells many stories about me and my very fortunate successful selling career.
+There are many conversation starters over my shoulder for any prospect to lock onto.
+Likewise, I am also looking for that in my prospect's office and a virtual background is my enemy in trying to build rapport and assimilate in the Zoom environment.
+I much rather, as a salesperson, have the ability to learn from what I can see in my prospect’s virtual environment, no matter how insignificant or small.
 I want to see if I can get a little story or history about the person or business I am trying to sell to.

 Everyone’s circumstances are different, I get it.
 Everyone may not have a good office setup.
-They may be between houses, live in a small apartment, that they share with others.
-Space for others maybe at a premium and the kitchen table maybe their new office.
-Nobody wants to see images of someone’s bedroom either, as that is way too personal, even if it is a guest room.
+They may be between houses or live in a small apartment that they share with others.
+Space for others may be at a premium and the kitchen table may be their new office.
+And nobody wants to see images of someone’s bedroom either, as that is way too personal, even if it is a guest room.

-With more and more of us moving to Virtual selling as a kind of newer normal, think carefully about what you had that you may have lost in your selling process and how you can best get that sensory-rich environment of the face-to-face call virtually.
+With more and more of us moving to virtual selling as a newer normal practice, think carefully about what you had that you may have lost in your selling process, and how you can best get that sensory-rich environment of the face-to-face call in a virtual environment.
 Carefully consider your virtual stage and how you can prepare it to give your customers the best possible experience.
-Maybe they will get the hint and do a better job with theirs, where they ask the question.
-“To be or not to be……. leave the virtual backgrounds turned off.
+Maybe they will get the hint and do a better job with theirs, where they ask the question “To Be or Not to Be?”
+Leave the virtual backgrounds turned off.

 Roger McNamara Bio: